 - Corporate and acquisition finance: provides senior secured loans to proven management teams and sponsors running mid cap as well as some large cap companies.
-Credit risk is assessed against debt serviceability based upon robust cash generation of the business demonstrated by both historical and forecast information.
+Credit risk is assessed against debt serviceability based upon robust cash generation of the business based on both historical and forecast information.
 We typically act as transaction lead arranger or on a bi-lateral basis, and have a close relationship with management and sponsors - Asset-based lending: provides working capital and secured corporate loans to mid-caps.
 These loans are secured by the assets of the business, for example, the accounts receivable, inventory and plant and machinery.
 In common with our corporate lending activities, strong emphasis is placed on supporting companies with scale and relevance in their industry, stability of cash flow, and experienced management - Fund finance: provides debt facilities to asset managers and fund vehicles, principally in private equity.
-The geographical focus is mainly in South Africa where the bank can support experienced asset managers and their funds which show strong, long-term value creation and good custodianship
+The geographical focus is the UK, Western Europe, North America, Australia and Southern Africa where Investec can support experienced asset managers and their funds which show strong, long-term value creation and good custodianship of investors' money.
+Debt facilities to fund vehicles are secured against undrawn limited partner commitments and/or the funds underlying assets.
+Fund manager loans are structured against committed fund management cash flows, the managers' investment stake in their own funds and when required managers' personal guarantees

-- of investors' money.
-Debt facilities to fund vehicles are secured against undrawn limited partner commitments and/ or the funds underlying assets.
-Fund manager loans are structured against committed fund management cash flows, the managers' investment stake in their own funds and when required managers' personal guarantees - Other corporate and financial institutions and governments: provides senior secured loans to mid-large cap companies where credit risk is typically considered with respect to robust cash generation from an underlying asset and supported by performance of the overall business based on both historical and forecast information - Small ticket asset finance: provides funding to small- and medium-sized corporates to support asset purchases and other business requirements.
-The portfolio is highly diversified by industry and number of clients and is secured against the asset being financed - Large ticket asset finance: provides the finance and structuring expertise for aircraft and larger lease assets, the majority of which are senior secured loans with a combination of corporate, cash flow and asset-backed collateral against the exposure - Project finance: arranges and provides typically longterm financing for power and infrastructure assets, in particular renewable and traditional power projects as well as transportation assets, typically against contracted future cash flows of the project(s) from well-established and financially sound off-take counterparties.
-There is normally a requirement for a strong upfront equity contribution from an experienced sponsor.
+- Other corporate and financial institutions and governments: provides senior secured loans to mid-large cap companies where credit risk is typically considered with respect to robust cash generation from an underlying asset and supported by performance of the overall business based on both historical and forecast information - Small ticket asset finance: provides funding to small- and medium-sized corporates to support asset purchases and other business requirements.
+The portfolio is highly diversified by industry and number of clients and is secured against the asset being financed and is a direct obligation of the company - Large ticket asset finance: provides the finance and structuring expertise for aircraft and larger lease assets, the majority of which are senior secured loans with a combination of corporate, cash flow and asset-backed collateral against the exposure - Project finance: arranges and provides typically long-term financing for power and infrastructure assets, in particular renewable and traditional power projects as well as transportation assets, against contracted future cash flows of the project(s) from well-established and financially sound off-take counterparties.
+There is a requirement for a strong upfront equity contribution from an experienced sponsor.